-8 Simple Strategies to Transition to a Plant-Based Diet
+8 Simple Strategies to Go Plant-Based, According to Experts

 1. Start with one plant-based meal a day

 If you’re like most individuals, you’re eating three main meals so why not make one of them plant-based?
 “Even just one meal a day can help your health,” says Katrina Pilkington, NASM-certified nutrition coach and certified personal trainer in Las Vegas, adding that fruits and vegetables should make up the bulk of these meals.
-By doing this, you’ll join a movement called the One Meal a Day for the Planet started by Suzy Amis Cameron, spouse of movie director James Cameron, which Oprah promoted on her show and then followed it in January.
+By doing this, you’ll join a movement called the One Meal a Day for the Planet started by Suzy Amis Cameron, environmental advocate, and spouse of movie director James Cameron.

 2. Ditch the dairy

-According to the Physicians Committee for Responsible Medicine, dairy comes with numerous dangers, including increased risk of heart disease, diabetes and certain cancers like breast, ovarian and prostate.
-Fortunately, with the plethora of non-dairy options on the market these days, including plant-based milks, cheeses, and yogurts, it’s easier than ever to make the switch.
+According to the Physicians Committee for Responsible Medicine, dairy comes with numerous dangers, including an increased risk of heart disease, diabetes, and certain cancers like breast, ovarian, and prostate.
+Fortunately, with the plethora of non-dairy options on the market these days, including plant-based milk, cheeses, and yogurts, it’s easier than ever to make the switch.